TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/eqep_position_speed.md

 - Pole pair is configured to 2 (polePairs)
 - Encoder resolution is configured to 4000 counts/revolution (mechScaler)
 - Which means: 4000 / 4 = 1000 line/revolution quadrature encoder
-  (simulated by ePWM0)
+  (simulated by ePWM)
-- ePWM0 (simulating QEP encoder signals) is configured for a 5kHz frequency or 300 rpm (= 4 * 5000 cnts/sec * 60 sec/min) / 4000 cnts/rev)
+- ePWM (simulating QEP encoder signals) is configured for a 5kHz frequency or 300 rpm (= 4 * 5000 cnts/sec * 60 sec/min) / 4000 cnts/rev)

 SPEEDRPM_FR: High Speed Measurement is obtained by counting the QEP